piyush282/voice-operated-wheelchair-using-python-project-/README.md

 This project presents an end-to-end speech recognition pipeline for a voice-operated smart wheelchair simulation.
 The system recognizes five navigation commands using a trained neural network model and controls a virtual wheelchair in real time.

-The model was developed using Edge Impulse and deployed as a quantized TensorFlow Lite (int8) model optimized for low-latency edge inference.
+The model was developed using Edge Impulse and deployed as a quantized TensorFlow Lite (int8) model optimized for low-latency edge inference (~20ms).

 This project demonstrates: